 Start by reviewing your equipment and labor warranties, gathering all necessary documentation, and inspecting your system to identify any maintenance needs.
 If you have a solar loan, it’s important to contact the financier to discuss your options and ensure everything remains on track.

-Finding a trusted service provider like GreenLancer ensures you get the necessary maintenance, repairs, and monitoring to optimize your system’s efficiency.
+Finding a trusted service provider like GreenLancer after a solar closure ensures you get the necessary maintenance, repairs, and monitoring to optimize your system’s efficiency.
 Additionally, understanding your financial and legal options helps you make the most of your solar investment, despite the challenges of a solar company closing.

 Complete the form below to speak with a GreenLancer solar expert who can guide you through these next steps confidently.